fastly/terraform-provider-fastly/docs/resources/tls_private_key.md

 # fastly_tls_private_key

 Uploads a Custom TLS Private Key to Fastly.
-This can be combined with a `fastly_tls_custom_certificate` resource to provide a TLS Certificate able to be applied to a Fastly Service.
+This can be combined with a `fastly_tls_certificate` resource to provide a TLS Certificate able to be applied to a Fastly Service.

 The Private Key resource requires a key in PEM format, and a name to identify it.